 This award is presented to an adult educator who has demonstrated professionalism and exemplary performance in the field of lifelong learning.

-Nominations are due by April 12, 2018.
+Nominations are due by January 31, 2020.

-Warner Student Life Center
+Warner Student Life Center at

 Brookdale Community College

 To download a copy of the proposal form, please click here.

 While we welcome all proposals that deal with adult education, we are especially interested in the following topics:

 ESOL Teaching Strategies Adult Literacy Numeracy

 Workshops run 90 minutes (AM) and 75 minutes (PM)